Webinar: Connecting the local to the global: exploring impactful teaching practice

 The local and the global are therefore deeply interconnected, and continually influence one another.
 What does this imply for teaching and professional development?
 How can lecturers and students reflect global challenges within local contexts?
 And conversely, how can local perspectives inform our understanding of global issues?
 More specifically, to what extent can interventions that prove effective in one setting be transferred to another?

-In this webinar, organised by the PCST Teaching Forum, we explore how lecturers in various parts of the world connect the global and local.
-Drawing on insights from the Philippines, Australia, and India, our speakers will collectively address the need for centering diverse perspectives and locally grounded practices for critical, contextual, and inclusive science communication education.
+In this webinar, organised by the PCST Teaching Forum, we explored how lecturers in various parts of the world connect the global and local.
+Drawing on insights from Australia and India, our speakers collectively addressed the need for centering diverse perspectives and locally grounded practices for critical, contextual, and inclusive science communication education.

 Speakers